Air Fryer Tilapia: Flaky, Crispy Fish in Just 10 Minutes

 This guide covers plain seasoned tilapia, crispy breaded tilapia, and everything in between, with exact temperatures and times for fresh and frozen fillets.

-Why Tilapia Is Perfect for the Air Fryer
+Why Is Tilapia Perfect for the Air Fryer?

 Ingredients for Air Fryer Tilapia (Serves 4)